ErikaaWang/probing-multilingual-dynamics/README.md

-# Probing the Dynamics of Cross-lingual Alignment throughout Training in Multilingual Language Models
+# Probing the Emergence of Cross-lingual Alignment during LLM Training

-This repository contains code to replicate the experiments in the paper: Probing the Dynamics of Cross-lingual Alignment throughout Training in Multilingual Language Models.
+This repository contains code to replicate the experiments in the paper: Probing the Emergence of Cross-lingual Alignment during LLM Training

 <!-- TODO: add paper link -->